dqops/dqo/docs/checks/column/strings/string-length-below-min-length-percent.md

 ## **daily partition string length below min length percent**

 **Check description**
-The check counts percentage those strings with length below those provided by the user in the column.
+The check counts the percentage of strings in the column that is below the length defined by the user as a parameter.
 Creates a separate data quality check (and an alert) for each daily partition.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|